 Several health conditions can cause your Labrador to eat dirt.
 They include:

-- Severe anemia: This comes from a low red blood cell count, which can be caused by external and intestinal worms in puppies.
+• Severe anemia: This comes from a low red blood cell count, which external and intestinal worms can cause in puppies.
 In adult Labs, anemia can be caused by immune diseases, cancer, and bleeding disorders.
 In both categories, anemia can also be caused by poor nutrition.

 Soil can harbor worm larvae or contain toxins from pesticides and fertilizers.
 As such, if your Labrador is eating dirt, identify the cause and take appropriate measures to stop the behavior.